ConversationalComponents/docs/docs/tutorials/use_a_component_with_dialogflow_external.md

 current_comp = MAIN_COMP
 ```
 The current_comp global variable will be "default" when the
-conversation controled by Dialogflow.When the control will be passed to
+conversation is controlled by Dialogflow.
+When the control is passed to
-a CoCo component the valiue of the current_comp variable will be the
+a CoCo component the value of the current_comp variable will be the
-CoCo component ID which is in control over the conversation right now.
+CoCo component ID which is in control of the conversation right now.

 #### CoCo And Dialogflow Access Functions: